Victoria L. A. Guinn

-Victoria is a Clinical Neuropsychometrician and Clinical Research Coordinator at Boston Center for Memory.
-In these roles, she administers new patient and follow up neuropsychological assessments in our clinical practice, serves as a certified rater and coordinates clinical research trials in pharmacotherapy for MCI and AD.
+In her original roles at BCM, she administered new patient and follow up neuropsychological assessments in our clinical practice, served as a certified rater and coordinated clinical research trials in pharmacotherapy for MCI and AD.
 She began her career at BCM learning to administer new patient and follow up neuropsychological assessments and collaborating with the clinical research coordinators, clinical research manager, and completed tasks related to BCM's clinical trials.

 Victoria graduated from Furman University with a dual Bachelor of Science degree in Psychology and Religion.
 While psychology was her focus, she hopes to use the knowledge she learned about religion and the role that it plays in many people’s lives to better care for and respect future patients’ needs.